Indigenous Peoples Day? Italians say stick with Columbus

 “We had a very difficult time in this country for well over a hundred years,” said Basil Russo, president of the Order Italian Sons and Daughters of America.
 “Columbus Day is a day that we’ve chosen to celebrate who we are.
 And we’re entitled to do that just as they are entitled to celebrate who they are.”

-It’s not about taking anything away from Italian-Americans, said Cliff Matias, cultural director of the Redhawk Native American Arts Council, which hosted a Re-Thinking Columbus Day event Sunday and Monday in New York.
+It’s not about taking anything away from Italian-Americans, said Cliff Matias, cultural director of the Redhawk Native American Arts Council, which is hosting a Re-Thinking Columbus Day event Sunday and Monday in New York.

 “The conversation is Columbus,” he said.
 “If they’re going to celebrate Columbus, we need to celebrate the fact that we survived Columbus.”